ftrnw/docs/fonts.md

 ### Free Alternatives

 Typewolf suggests [Libre Franklin](https://fonts.google.com/specimen/Libre+Franklin) as an alternative to Halyward.
 It appears to be a close match, and at regular weight appears to match the 300 weight Halyard that we use.
+Here are the three options: Halyard regular, light, and then Libre Franklin regular.

 ![font-halyard-regular](./images/font-halyard-regular.png)
 ![font-halyard-light](./images/font-halyard-light.png)